Time to shine: Ten MLB players who will break out in 2017

 [Sign up for Yahoo Fantasy Baseball | 2017 Player Rankings]

 Of course, it wasn’t exactly difficult to predict all those guys would blossom into future stars.
-Anyone who has followed prospect lists or played in fantasy leagues were well-aware of Bryant and Seager months before they stepped foot on a major-league field.
+Anyone who has followed prospect lists or played in fantasy leagues were well aware of Bryant and Seager months before they stepped foot on a major league field.
 You knew they were going to mash from the moment they got the call.

 We here at The Stew welcome a challenge.
 Either that, or we just want to make things harder on ourselves.
 What you’ll find below is a list of 10 mostly young players we think are in store for a breakout in 2017.
 This isn’t a new concept.
 Many analysts, including ESPN’s Keith Law, have been putting together similar lists for years now.